Home

 !"

-Because Fed policy allows only so many jobs to be created, it's a zero-sum game for states to compete by giving incentives to companies to get them to locate in their state.
 Art Rolnick, an economist at the Federal Reserve Bank of Minneapolis, also points out that Congress Should End the Economic War Among the States.
 His recommendation instead?
 Invest in Early Childhood Development on a Large Scale for a better return on investment.

 URL: http://www.exponentialimprovement.com/cms/growthfacts.shtml